NaPiZip/Online-course-notes/AWS_cloud/Fundational_level/README.md

 SaaS is most commonly know as the provision of a software product which is hosted and maintained by the vendor e.g. a web based e-mail client.

 #### Phase 1: Architecting for the Cloud AWS Best Practices
 See [here](https://d1.awsstatic.com/whitepapers/AWS_Cloud_Best_Practices.pdf).
 This whitepaper introduces best practices and design patterns particular tailored for cloud development.
+Most stuff is pretty generic and I am only capturing a couple things which I thought stand out.

 ### Javapoint AWS-Tutorial
 Tis tutorial is giving a overall overview of the most important things of AWS for a beginner.